Agriculture is not one of the most sought-after majors by college students — in the last academic year, agriculture was the 21st most popular major.

 Besides a traditional bachelor’s degree in agriculture that you can earn by attending any of the institutions mentioned above, you can also obtain the online kind by enrolling in a school offering it.

-Best Online Schools for Agriculture Major
+Best Schools for Online Agriculture Degree

-Here are some schools where you can major in agriculture and earn a degree in it via the internet:
+Here are some schools where you can major in agriculture and earn a degree in it via the Internet:

 - Casper College